These Republicans Faced ‘So-Called Angry Crowds’ at Tuesday’s Town Halls

 Senator Chuck Grassley of Iowa

-Senator Grassley, who backed out of bipartisan talks over health care reform after facing crowd of angry tea partiers eight years ago, was confronted by Iowans in favor of the law at packed events in Iowa on Tuesday.
+Senator Grassley, who backed out of bipartisan talks over health-care reform after facing a crowd of angry tea partiers eight years ago, was confronted by Iowans in favor of the law at packed events in Iowa on Tuesday.

 He tried to reassure the crowd by saying three of the four Republican replacement plans circulating in D.C. would keep the most popular elements of Obamacare.
 “I believe at this point, with any one of those three, [those] 20 million people won’t lose because we made clear that those on the exchange, the [coverage] will continue,” he said.